Bachelor of Environmental Science

 - the USA (Buffalo State University)

-In second year, you will study the processes that occur in the hydrosphere, biosphere, and lithosphere, with frequent field work.
-You will also start to study courses from your chosen minor of either environmental biology or environmental chemistry.
-There’s also the opportunity to study a second minor or choose breadth across our minors.
+In the second year, you will study the processes that occur in the hydrosphere, the biosphere, and the lithosphere, underpinned with frequent field work.
+You will also start to study courses from your chosen minor.
+There’s also the opportunity to study a second minor or choose a breadth of courses across our minors.

-You will continue with your minor area of study and further explore processes occurring in the atmosphere.
+In Year 3, you will continue with your chosen minor area of study and further explore processes occurring in the atmosphere.
+You will be able to engage in the following three unique environmental activities, including:

-A week-long field trip in first semester will help you learn how to work effectively in teams on a set project.
-This project investigates the health of a local river and lake.
+- a week-long field trip that will teach you how to work effectively in teams on a set project, investigating the health of a local river and lake

-The Science Project course in the second semester gives you the opportunity to work in a team on a project of your choice, generally with an industry partner.
+- the Science Project unit, giving you the opportunity to work in a team on a project of your choice, generally with an industry partner

-The Professional Environmental Scientist course will prepare you to work in the environment industry.
+- the Professional Environmental Scientist unit, which will prepare you to work in the environment industry.

 Choose a program structure